kstar/adventures.github.io/docs/Tidal_Effects.md

 ![Hubble Space Telescope image of the Violin Clef](assets/ViolinClef.jpg)

+_HST image of the Violin Clef, courtesy of Prof. William Keel_

 Jimi Lowrey and I looked at it with his 48-inch at 610x power in 2016.
 This object is so dim, that it was very hard to see anything in the field.
 Occasionally, there were cores popping into view.
 There were moments when the three brighter cores were glimpsed simultaneously for short durations, but those moments were rare.
 There was no sign of the tidal tail, even in the mighty 48-inch.

 <!--